 - 6. Lightweight tempo trainer for treadmill runs: Nike ZoomX Streakfly

 - 7. Lightweight tempo trainer for treadmill runs: Brooks Hyperion

 - 8. Speed shoe for treadmill runs: adidas adios 8

 - 9. Speed shoe for treadmill runs: Asics Hyper Speed 3

 Most people run on treadmills only if they have to.
 Maybe you’re a business traveler trying to catch a quick workout between meetings.
 Or you live in one of these cities where the polluted air turns the lungs black.

 Perhaps it’s a snowy winter, or there are no sidewalks or parks nearby.
 Or it could be the opposite, with the outside temperatures hot enough to fry an egg.

 Whatever the reason, you’ve finally decided to embrace treadmill running, and guess what, you need a pair of running shoes.
-Sounds easy, right?
+Finding one sounds easy, right?
+Not exactly.